Paralegal Schools in Maryland

 For students wishing to engage in a longer, more in-depth degree program in Maryland, Stevenson University offers a comprehensive Bachelor of Science in Paralegal Studies.
 The program emphasizes critical thinking and communication skills, enabling graduates to be productive and innovative members of any professional environment.
 The wide range of legal specialty courses and the longer duration of the degree program allows students to gain a thorough understanding of several legal fields while being trained in the practices and procedures of typical paralegal tasks.
 Additionally, the SU Paralegal program fosters individual research, incorporating up to date legal technology and tools.
 Opportunities for practical experience are offered periodically through internships, externships, clinics and cooperative work experience.
 The SU Paralegal Studies program was the first in the state to be approved by the American Bar Association and continues to be highly regarded.
 Overall, this is a great program for students who are interested in a more in-depth introduction to legal professions and who may be interested in later pursuing law school.

-American Bar Association Approved Paralegal Programs in Maryland
+American Bar Association Approved Paralegal Programs in Maryland (Not-for-Profit)

 - Anne Arundel Community College (Arnold)